Kent County Cricket Club in 1909: Players

-The 1909 side was captained by Ted Dillon in his first year of captaincy and featured England international players Colin Blythe, Kenneth Hutchings and Arthur Fielder.
+The 1909 team was captained by Ted Dillon in his first year of captaincy and featured England international players Colin Blythe, Kenneth Hutchings and Arthur Fielder.
 All three had toured Australia over the 1907–08 winter.
 Frank Woolley made his Test debut during the summer against the touring Australians, the first of his 64 Tests, with Douglas Carr making his sole Test appearance in the same match.

 Carr, who bowled leg-spin and who was an early proponent of the relatively new googly delivery, made his first-class cricket debut against Oxford University in May at the age of 37.
 He had not previously played any first-class cricket but, after developing his googly in 1908, he used it so well in club cricket that Kent offered him a trial.
 He had played only six first-class matches when he was selected for the fifth Test of the summer's Ashes series, taking five wickets in the first Australian innings and seven overall in the match.

 Carr capped his remarkable rise to fame by being selected as one of Wisden's five Cricketers of the Year in 1910 alongside batsman Arthur Day.
 He played only one Test, although he made regular appearances for Kent until the end of the 1913 season.

-Dillon was unavailable from early August and Jack Mason, who had been club captain between 1897 and 1902, stepped in to captain the side in the last five Championship matches.
-The 1909 side also included Woolley, by now a well-established all-rounder, and James Seymour who each played in 29 of the 30 matches in the season as well as Punter Humphreys, Bill Fairservice, Fred Huish and Wally Hardinge, all six of whom were professionals and provided the core of the Kent team for the season.
+Dillon was unavailable from early August and Jack Mason, who had been club captain between 1897 and 1902, stepped in to captain the team in the last five Championship matches.
+The 1909 team also included Woolley, by now a well-established all-rounder, and James Seymour who each played in 29 of the 30 matches in the season as well as Punter Humphreys, Bill Fairservice, Fred Huish and Wally Hardinge, all six of whom were professionals and provided the core of the Kent team for the season.
 Huish was the main wicket-keeper and was considered the senior professional, beginning a streak of 151 consecutive County Championship appearances in 1909.
 The reserve wicket-keeper was Jack Hubble who, as a result of Huish's dominant position, played only two matches in 1909.

 As well as Carr, batsmen David Jennings and Harold Prest made their debuts for Kent in 1909, Jennings playing once and Prest four times.

 Ages given as of the first day of Kent's 1909 County Championship season, 17 May 1909.